 The first version of these recommendations have been written by the Coordinated Commission for Clinical Microbiology of the Swiss Society of Microbiology (CCCM-SSM) on Sunday 6th December.
+This version 2 (21th December) has been revised according to the comments received from the FOPH on 21th December.
 These recommendations focus on SARS-CoV-2 PCR testing from saliva, their usage in specific cohorts, sensitivity, specificity, indications, availability and limitations and provide minimal acceptance criteria for technical validation.